intrinio/ruby-sdk/docs/DataPointApi.md

 dataPoint_api = Intrinio::DataPointApi.new

-identifier = "identifier_example" # String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)
+identifier = "AAPL" # String | An identifier for an entity such as a Company, Security, Index, etc (Ticker, FIGI, ISIN, CUSIP, CIK, LEI, Intrinio ID)

-tag = "tag_example" # String | An Intrinio data tag ID or code-name
+tag = "marketcap" # String | An Intrinio data tag ID or code-name

 begin